 Once you've agreed on these details, you can go ahead and start developing the site.

 Now on to the development of the site.
-You should split the different parts of the development into modules, for example you might split the different site areas up — home page, product page, shopping cart, payment workflow, etc. You might then further subdivide these — implement common site header and footer, implement product page detail view, implement persistent shopping cart widget, etc.
+You should split the different parts of the development into modules, for example you might split the different site areas up — home page, product page, shopping cart, payment workflow, etc. You might then further subdivide these — implement a common site header and footer, implement product page detail view, implement persistent shopping cart widget, etc.

-There are multiple general strategies to cross browser development, for example:
+There are multiple general strategies to cross-browser development, for example: